cloud-infra-engineer/Hybrid-Identity-On-Prem-AD-Entra-ID-Integration-Lab/README.md

 Together, these three layers confirm Password Hash Synchronization works end-to-end: a single on-premises identity, successfully synced, authenticated, and correctly authorized into cloud resources.

-## Password Writeback
+### Password Writeback

-**Business case:** Without writeback, all password resets must happen on-premises — safer for keeping AD as the clear source of truth, but less convenient, since users can't self-serve and admins can't reset a synced user's password directly from the cloud.
-Writeback solves this by allowing password changes made in Entra ID (whether by an admin or via self-service reset) to sync back to on-premises AD, keeping both sides consistent.
-The trade-off: this is a deliberate, engineered exception to the normal one-directional flow of identity data (on-prem source → cloud) — introducing a controlled reversal of that direction, purely to enable convenience.
+**Business case:** Without writeback, password resets have to happen on-premises.
+That keeps Active Directory as the source of truth, but it removes self-service convenience and increases helpdesk overhead.
+Writeback allows password changes made in Microsoft Entra ID to flow back to on-premises Active Directory so both sides stay consistent.

+**What was built:** I enabled password writeback through the Entra Connect configuration wizard and then enabled the related setting in the Microsoft Entra admin center under password reset integration.

+**Verification:** I tested both states directly.
+When writeback was disabled, password reset failed as expected.
+Once enabled, the same reset completed successfully.

 **Tested resilience point:** With PHS already handling authentication via a synced hash, stopping the on-premises AD VM entirely had no effect on sign-in for already-synced users — proving PHS-based authentication is genuinely independent of on-prem availability.
 Writeback, however, does depend on on-prem being reachable, since a cloud password change has nowhere to write back to if AD is offline.